 This management's discussion and analysis is designed to provide you with a narrative explanation of our financial condition and results of operations.
-We recommended that you read this in conjunction with our unaudited condensed consolidated financial statements for the nine and three-month periods ended September 30, 2020 and 2019 and the related notes to the condensed consolidated financial statements, which are included in this Report of Foreign Private Issuer on form 6-K. You should also read the following discussion in conjunction with the information contained in our annual report on Form 20-F for the year ended December 31, 2019 filed with the Securities and Exchange Commission on March 26, 2020.
+We recommended that you read this in conjunction with our unaudited condensed consolidated financial statements for the three-month period ended March 31, 2020 and 2019 and the related notes to the condensed consolidated financial statements, which are included in this Report of Foreign Private Issuer on form 6-K. You should also read the following discussion in conjunction with the information contained in our annual report on Form 20-F for the year ended December 31, 2019 filed with the Securities and Exchange Commission on March 26, 2020.
 We have prepared our financial statements in accordance with IFRS as issued by IASB.